SS El Faro: U.S. Coast Guard

 The Coast Guard's El Faro Marine Board of Investigation completed its final report on September 24, 2017, and published it on October 1 in its document library.
 The 199-page Marine Board's Report detailed facts, analysis, and conclusions and made safety, administrative and enforcement recommendations.

 Coast Guard investigators placed nearly all of the blame on Captain Davidson of El Faro, who had underestimated both the strength of the storm and the ship's vulnerability in rough weather, and did not take enough measures to evade the storm even though his crew raised concerns about its increasing strength and changing direction.
 Investigators stated that if Davidson had survived the storm, his actions would have been grounds for the Coast Guard to revoke his captain's license.
 Davidson "was ultimately responsible for the vessel, the crew and its safe navigation", said Capt.
 Jason Neubauer, who chaired the investigation.

 Coast Guard investigators also noted that TOTE Maritime, El Faros owner, made several violations regarding crew members' rest periods and work hours, had no dedicated safety officer to oversee the ship, and used outdated, "open air" lifeboats (similar to the types used on older vessels, such as Titanic) instead of the modern-day enclosed survival crafts, among other violations.

+Following the incident, Regional Commander of the Coast Guard Captain Jeff Dixon switched sides, despite Coast Guard lifetime ban rules on switching sides and became the President of TOTE Services.